Filed under:

 So when I came across this recommendation about Secondhand Lions on reddit, like always, I first doubted it, and then was blown away.
 Not especially because it was way more comforting or inspiring compared to other such movies, but because it actually solved like so many of my problems regarding the meaning of life and nihilistic thoughts.

 Now I won't spoil the movie for you.
-It stars Michael Caine, Robert Duvall, and the movie is basically a careless mother leaving her son to these two old man's house when they are in no mood to babysit anyone.
+It stars Michael Caine and Robert Duvall as main actors, and the movie is basically a careless mother leaving her son to these two old man's house when they are in no mood to babysit anyone.

 But anyway, the scene starts with a little boy character finding this old man character by the lake at night.
 Sleepwalking.
 He walks toward the old man and scares him, to awake him and he is awakened.
 Then the two proceed to have normal conversation like what are you doing here?
 Go back to sleep.
 Are you cold?
 But then after a few lines exchange, the child says that his mother always lies to him and so, he doesn't know what to believe and what not to believe.
 And then the old man says, exactly this: